PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Conclusion

 \section{Conclusion}

-We trace MLLM selection inefficiency to representation anisotropy and propose \textbf{PRISM}, a training-free method that restores semantic structure via implicit re-centering.
-Empirically, \textbf{PRISM} reduces training time by 70\% while surpassing full-dataset performance , advocating for a shift toward geometry-aware curation over complex heuristics.
+We trace MLLM selection inefficiency to representation anisotropy and propose \textbf{PRISM}, a training-free method that corrects semantic structure via implicit re-centering. \textbf{PRISM} reduces training time by 70\% while surpassing full-dataset performance.